Axelph237/Vega-Sector/- pages/Rules/Skill Checks.md

-Often times throughout both narrative and combat moments, a Game Master will want
+Often times throughout both narrative and combat moments, a Game Master will want to incorporate